 See our blog Platform lifts the choices and different types for more detailed descriptions.

-Platform lifts typically don't travel more than 2m (unless a liftway enclosure has been built).
-Their speed is also limited to 0.15m/s so platform lifts fall under the Machinery Directive (not the Lift Directive) so travel between floors averages around 22 seconds.
+Platform lifts speed is limited to 0.15m/s so platform lifts fall under the Machinery Directive (not the Lift Directive) so travel between floors averages around 22 seconds.

 Platform lifts can be used indoors or out and can also be designed for use in vertical and inclined spaces - even curved staircases.
 They do not need a deep pit to be dug compared to passenger lift.
 The floor of the lift is raised and lowered from below by a hydraulic or traction system.
 In situations were space is tight a platform lift can be a good solution - requiring a much smaller footprint than a traditional passenger lift.